Zubax/ampdrive_ad0510/manufacturing/readme.md

 The motor phase interface can be assembled in one of the configurations described in this section.

-#### Rigid phase connector
+#### Option #1.
+Rigid phase connector

-The phase connector consists of a plastic part with epoxy-glued 4.5 mm female bullet connectors with pre-formed and pre-soldered 2 mm<sup>2</sup> solid wires.
+The phase connector is shown in the picture below.
+The manufacturing guide for it is available in the repository.

 <img src="pics/5.png" />